Lula, Son of Brazil: Political criticism

 The film has been criticized by the Brazilian press for being released in an electoral year, while Lula was trying to elect his successor Dilma Rousseff.
 The release date would represent a deliberate attempt to influence the outcome of the election, in order to help Lula's candidate.
 Rousseff admitted in an interview that the film could influence the outcome of the election.
 But she added that "there is no possible way to measure the effect of this".
 The DVD release date, scheduled for May 2010, has also been criticized, as the electoral debate would be warming up.
 In November 2009, it was revealed that Rede Globo bought the exclusive television rights for the film, but decided to broadcast it only after the elections.

 The biggest criticism, however, is that the film ignores less flattering aspects of Lula's career.
 According to O Globos Ricardo Noblat, the film represents an attempt to eliminate all of Lula' failures, making him look like the almost perfect protagonist, showing him in an overly romanticized and heroic role.
 This would also have electoral purposes, according to him.
 The film was also criticized by opposition politicians, the press and by many Brazilians because many of the companies that invested in the film (such as the heavy construction firms Odebrecht and Camargo Correa, as well as electric utilities) depend on government concessions and have major contracts with the federal government.The New York Times' Barrionuevo also said that the film may have an impact in the presidential election.
 He noted that while Lula can not run for re-election, "he hopes to transfer his popularity to his chief of staff and chosen successor, Dilma Rousseff".
 "Political analysts sees the movie as part of the renovation of the myth of Lula, which could help him return to power in 2014", he added.

-Glória Pires, which played Lula's mother in the film, said that Lula, Son of Brazil was a victim of political prejudice.
+Glória Pires, who played Lula's mother in the film, said that Lula, Son of Brazil was a victim of political prejudice.
 According to her, "people saw another movie (...); the film I was in was based on a beautiful story of overcoming adversities, which was about a man that would become president, and not only a movie about the president itself".
 Main actor Rui Ricardo Dias said that "those in power today do not depend on this film for absolutely anything.
 Nor is this production going to change anything in the course of the elections".